guoyu07/meta64/src/main/resources/public/doc/landing-page.md

 * Import/Export to XML (admin only)
 * Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features, and especially 'search'.
-* Smart dynamic image sizing.
-Images are sized to look best on your device regardless of screen size or orientation.
-* Soft "Branding".
-Can rebrand portal by a properties file entry.
-Includes Search Engine Optimization text.
 * Admin Info Dialog: Shows Free Memory, IPs of all browsers, number sessions active, etc.
 * Solr Remote Desktop Search (Connects to Solr Instances)
 * Lucene/Tika-based Local Desktop Search (search files on local filesystem)